John Selwyn Moll

-John Selwyn Moll (1913 – 24 July 1942) was an English banker, British Army officer and rugby union player born in Greenwich, London.
-He worked as a banker for Lloyds Bank and played club rugby for Lloyds Bank RFC and Blackheath and played for the British Lions on their 1936 tour to Argentina as a centre.
+John Selwyn Moll (1913 – 24 July 1942) was an English banker, British Army officer, and rugby union player born in Greenwich, London.
+He worked as a banker for Lloyds Bank and, played club rugby for Lloyds Bank RFC and Blackheath, and played for the British Lions on their 1936 tour to Argentina as a centre.
 He was killed during the Second World War whilst at Bury St. Edmunds, Suffolk.

 Rugby career

 Moll was born in Greenwich and was educated at Bedford School.
 After playing rugby for the school, he worked for Lloyds Bank and played for the bank's rugby club.
 In 1936, despite never being called up for the England national rugby union team, he was called up to play for the British Lions on their tour of Argentina.
-Upon returning, in 1938 he played rugby for Blackheath in Kent and played County Championship rugby representing Kent.
+Upon returning, in 1938, he played rugby for Blackheath in Kent and played County Championship rugby representing Kent.
 He also played for the Barbarians in 1939.
 During the Second World War, he played rugby sevens for Rossyln Park.

 Military career

-Moll was a member of the Army Cadet Force whilst at Bedford School and upon leaving he joined the Northumberland Hussars regiment of the Territorial Army.
+Moll was a member of the Army Cadet Force whilst at Bedford School, and upon leaving, he joined the Northumberland Hussars regiment of the Territorial Army.
 When the Second World War started in 1939, Moll signed up for the Royal Engineers.
 In 1940, he was commissioned as an officer in the Queen's Royal Regiment (West Surrey).
-Later he would be commissioned as a captain in the Regiment.
+Later, he was commissioned as a captain in the Regiment.
 In 1942, he died as a result of an accident in Bury St Edmunds whilst his Regiment was training for deployment to Iraq.
-Details of his death were not released however he was declared as having "died of wounds received on active service" by Lieutenant T. E. Redfern, a fellow rugby player from Rossyln Park.
+Details of his death were not released; however, he was declared as having "died of wounds received on active service" by Lieutenant T. E. Redfern, a fellow rugby player from Rosslyn Park.
 He was listed on the regiment's Roll of Honour.
-He was buried at Christ Church, Shamley Green in Surrey.
+He was buried at Christ Church, Shamley Green, in Surrey.
 A memorial plaque dedicated to Moll was also installed inside the church.